ThePradox/SolarExportControl/README.md

 This application was tested multiple days on my setup.
 Further tests on other setups are necessary!

 ## Demo
-A ongoing graph/config screenshot collection can be found [here](docs/Demo.md)
+An ongoing graph/config screenshot collection can be found [here](docs/Demo.md)

 ## Background
 Take mqtt data about your electric power consumption (from a digital electric meter for example) compare it to a target max power export and if necessary set max power of an solar inverter via mqtt.